 Painful Rhyme: Rhymey.
 There is a reason why he's the most hated character out of the lot.

 Taken Up to Eleven in My Brave Pony: Star Fleet Magic II, where there is an entire chapter writen in rhymes.
-Ironically, it may be one of the better chapters in the entire story.
+Ironically, it may be one of the better chapters in the entire story as it plagiarizes an episode of Arthur.

 They Just Didn't Care: An admitted case.
 The author pretty much states that he doesn't care about the originality of the fic and doesn't bother with characterization.